mortela4/random_notes/py_best_practices.md

 ### Web Utilities
 - 'requests' for HTTP requests --> lacks async requests support (may be fixed in recent versions?)
+- 'urllib3' is a good replacement, or complement (depends)
 - 'httpx' if you need async requests --> has a CLI available which is most useful (a la CURL)

 In terms of web-services frameworks, there is a long list which includes prominent projects like